vb2007/discordbot/.github/ISSUE_TEMPLATE/new-command.md

 - In case of multiple commands: what categories will specific commands belong to?
 - Any other creative ideas, future improvements.

 If you're not sure about the details above, feel free to submit the issue anyways.
 Ideas are always great to have.
-Sometimes even the maintainers don't know how will the outcome look like, before getting into developing the feature.

 ♥ **Every issue you describe with some effort is appreciated.** ♥